AliyunContainerService/log-pilot/docs/fluentd/docs.md

 - `aliyun.logs.$name=$path`
     - Name is an identify, can be any string you want.
 The valid characters in name are `0-9a-zA-Z_-`
-    - Path is the log file path, can contians wildcard. `stdout` is a special value which means stdout of the container.
+    - Path is the log file path, can contains wildcard. `stdout` is a special value which means stdout of the container.
 - `aliyun.logs.$name.format=none|json|csv|nginx|apache2|regexp` format of the log
     - none: pure text.
     - json: a json object per line.